-Obsession with 1999 attack could shape Columbine’s future
+20 years after Columbine, a debate on bulldozing the school

 “I think if we would have known or projected what was going to happen, we may have had a different discussion about going back into the building,” DeAngelis said.

 Retired English teacher Paula Reed said she initially balked at the idea of demolishing the building she worked in for 32 years.
-After a few days, though, her opinion shifted.
+Her opinion shifted a few days later.

 “I never loved that building,” Reed said.
 “I loved the community, my kids, my colleagues.
 And their needs simply matter more than my sentimentality.”